KeenRivals/brashear.me/content/2016-12-03-ipv6-on-time-warner-slash-spectrum.markdown

----
-layout: post
-title: "IPv6 on Time Warner / Spectrum"
+title: IPv6 on Time Warner / Spectrum
 date: 2016-12-03 02:51:27 -0500
-comments: true
-categories: networking, ipv6
+tags: networking, ipv6
----

 I recently moved and had to give up my beloved Fioptics gigabit Internet service.
 They were great, but the only thing they are behind on is IPv6 deployment.
 In 2015 when I switched to Fioptics, I asked them about their IPv6 plan and got a vague answer along the lines of "we're working on it".
 Time Warner had working IPv6 for a long time.
 Now that I'm back on Time Warner, it's time to get some sweet sweet IPv6 again.